 Executive Office of Health and Human Services Announces Medicaid Renewal Outreach Mini-Grants for Community Organizations

-CRANSTON, RI - The McKee Administration's Executive Office of Health and Human Services (EOHHS) today opened the application for a second round of mini-grants totaling $100,000 for community-based organizations to support Medicaid renewals.
+CRANSTON, RI, RHODE ISLAND, August 9 - The McKee Administration's Executive Office of Health and Human Services (EOHHS) today opened the application for a second round of mini-grants totaling $100,000 for community-based organizations to support Medicaid renewals.

 "Rhode Island is dedicated to prioritizing residents' health and wellbeing.
 Supporting access to affordable healthcare and programs like Medicaid are a big part of that," said Governor Dan McKee.
 "I'm proud that Rhode Island has a record high rate of health coverage at 97 percent.
 I'm grateful to the community organizations who continue to help us ensure that Medicaid members can complete their renewal effectively and stay covered."